system-777/popgen-blog/content/posts/5-unsupervised-admixture.md

 * `.Q` – ancestry proportions per individual (aligned with rows in the `.fam` file)
 * `.P` – allele frequencies per component and SNP (aligned with the `.bim` file)

 ADMIXTURE does not name the components.
 You'll need to interpret them based on which populations they peak in.
-For example, if the first 10 individuals are Mozabites and they all share a high value (e.g., >0.95) for a single component, that component likely reflects North African ancestry.
+For example, if the first 10 individuals are Mozabites and they all share a high value (>0.95) for a single component, that component likely reflects North African ancestry.

 ---